 Absolutely!
 Photos and videos should be a part of the design.
 Galleries, sliders, embedded videos and animation should not merely be awkwardly present amid the fabulous design of your website; they should give it an extra oomph!
 Many company websites use full-page sliders on the home page and tie the chosen images into the general feel of the page with arrows in the slider image that call customer’s attention to buttons outside the slider.

 Another approach is to adopt a hero image, or image that becomes the background of the entire landing page and motivates navigation that is built over the top of the image.
 We advise against videos that autoplay, but videos should be inspired by the rest of the surrounding design and enhance the experience for the customer.
 The perception of this design is modern, artistic, and attentive to detail.
+No matter what form of media you are using, there are a couple of general things that you need to keep in mind.
+The first is that your media should seamlessly fit in with the web design los angeles.
+The second is that it should not take away from the content or purchase options you are providing on your site.
+The third and final thing to keep in mind is that your media should not reduce the readability of the text that is already present on the website page.

 Flat design is conquering the World Wide Web by giving a modern feel to a very retro, 2D element of design.
 Icons, buttons, backgrounds and even typography are made modern without the shading and shadowing that once produced blocky, bubbly, or otherwise uninviting images.
 Now, these elements have a crisp finish, looking like letters on paper.
 If your company is pursuing a clean image or trend aware attitude, reject the photo-real or claymation appearance and choose a flat design.
+If you are not sure about how it will look, you can browse the work that is done by Creative Agencies across the world.
+It will give you a good idea about how the flat design will look in real time on your page, making your decision easier in the process.

+One of the most important things to consider when choosing web development languages for your site is how will it influence the scrolling features on your site.
 The way your website moves is a good indicator of how it will move customer traffic.
 Different scrolling types say different things to customers:

 Traditional.
 This scroll type, seen virtually everywhere, allows the user to scroll to the bottom of a page, the height of which is set by your design.
 Choose this to be seen as traditional.
 Customers perceive this common scroll type as not perceiving it at all, which is fine if your site calls attention in other ways.
 Only true design geeks will notice the standardization of this scroll, but the average customer will just consider your site as the norm.